Juan Varela

-Juan Varela (Madrid, Spain, 1950) is a biologist and Wildlife Artist.
-Born in Madrid where he studied Biology and obtained a master's degree with his studies on seabird behavior.
+Juan Varela (born 1950, Madrid, Spain) is a biologist and Wildlife Artist.
+Born in Madrid where he studied Biology and earned a master's degree with his studies on seabird behavior.
 Until 1980 he worked on seabird research in gull colonies off the African north coast.
 At the same time, he did scientific illustration for nature magazines and encyclopedias.
 He was the main illustrator of the Spanish well known nature film maker and writer Felix Rodriguez de la Fuente.